turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Links/What Are the Different Link States, and Why Are They Important?.md

+---
-# What Are the Different Link States, and Why Are They Important?
+title: What Are the Different Link States, and Why Are They Important?
+draft: false
+tags:
+  - html
+---
 You may have noticed a link turning purple after you click it.
 This happens because the **state** of the link has changed, and different styling is applied.
 In web development, links can exist in five distinct states.
 Understanding and styling these states appropriately is crucial for creating a user-friendly and visually consistent web experience.

 ### **1. Default State (`link`)**